ClearSkyTeam/ClearSky/README.md

 ##DISCLAIMER: MOST WORK FOR 0.16 HAS BEEN DONE BY @DKTAPPS.
 PLEASE CHECK OUT [pmmp](https://github.com/pmmp/PocketMine-MP) FOR THE FUTURE OF POCKETMINE!
+(Remember, you won't get help because @SOF3 closes any issue)
 ![ClearSky](https://github.com/ClearSkyTeam/ClearSky/blob/0.16/images/CSbanner.png)
 ###We're currently working on using the new 0.16's command packets.
 Check that out at the [commands](https://github.com/ClearSkyTeam/ClearSky/tree/commands) branch.